zouharvi/reference-mt-distill/README.md

 As our teacher models, we use pre-trained models from the [Machine Translation Group at the UEDIN](http://data.statmt.org/).
 The script [download.sh](models/download.sh) downloads 3 teacher models (en-de, cs-en, en-cs).
 For Inference we use the [MarianNMT](https://marian-nmt.github.io/) framework in the script [infer_teacher_all.sh](models/infer_teacher_all.sh).

 #### Student models
-Most our student  models  share  the  same  configuration  and  follow  the teacher’s architecture with half the size the embedding vector (256 instead of 512) and half the attention heads (4 instead of 8).
+Most of our student models share the same configuration and follow the teacher’s architecture with half the size the embedding vector (256 instead of 512) and half the attention heads (4 instead of 8).
 Student models were trained with an early stopping of 20 on validation data with evaluation every 10k sentences.

 ## Processing Pipeline

 For monitoring active jobs, use `qstat3`.
-For validation training use `bleu2`.
+For validation training, use `bleu2`.

 An example data creation, training and evaluation for `x1` for `csen encs ende`.